biojppm/rapidyaml/changelog/current.md

-This release is mostly focused on compliance with the [YAML test suite](https://github.com/yaml/yaml-test-suite).
+This release is focused on bug fixes and compliance with the [YAML test suite](https://github.com/yaml/yaml-test-suite).

 ### Breaking changes